Outsourcing Control requires Control Complexity: Conclusion

 In this article we discuss the dynamics of the Morphological Computation and controller complexity in learning, embodied artificial agents.
-As a training algorithm we use an adapted em-algorithm, that alternates between optimizing the behavior to reach a goal and updating the internal world model.
 These agents move inside a racetrack and learn to not touch the walls.
 Using this simplistic example, we are able to analyze the different information flows inside the agents and especially examine the process of predicting the next sensory state.
+As a training algorithm we use an adapted em-algorithm that alternates between optimizing the behavior to reach a goal and updating the internal world model.
+This algorithm fits naturally in our framework, since it is information geometric in nature.
+Additionally, its geometric interpretation highlights the interplay between the goals of optimizing the behavior and the world model.
+However, for future work we intend to analyze the influence that more biologically plausible leaning algorithms have on the information flows inside the system.

-The results of our experiment regarding the controller complexity and Morphological Computation support our previous publication \cite{Langer2021} and show the antagonistic relationship between them.
+The results of our experiment regarding the controller complexity and Morphological Computation support our previous publication \citep{Langer2021}, since we observe the inverse correlation between them.
 These previous results lead to the insinuation that agents with a highly adapted morphology might have no use for a complex control architecture.
-There are many possible ways to solve this problem.
+There are many possible ways to address this notion.
 It might be that our tasks are simply too easy to solve, so that an agent truly only needs Morphological Computation in order to be successful.
-Another possibility is given by the authors of \cite{Pfeifer2009}
+Another possibility is given by the authors of \citep{Pfeifer2009}

-\begin{quote} \enquote{The more the specific environmental conditions are exploited - and the passive dynamic walker is an extreme case - the more the agent’s success will be contingent upon them.
-Thus, if we really want to achieve brain-like intelligence, the brain (or the controller) must have the ability to quickly switch to different kinds of exploitation schemes either neurally, or mechanically through morphological change.} \end{quote}
+\begin{quote} ``The more the specific environmental conditions are exploited - and the passive dynamic walker is an extreme case - the more the agent’s success will be contingent upon them.
+Thus, if we really want to achieve brain-like intelligence, the brain (or the controller) must have the ability to quickly switch to different kinds of exploitation schemes either neurally, or mechanically through morphological change.'' \end{quote}

 Hence, the agents might have no need for a controller, because they are only faced with one single task, namely avoiding the walls of their environment.
-Furthermore, maybe the nature of the task should require a higher order understanding of its surroundings, so that the agents truly need to process the information from the environment.
+Furthermore, the nature of the task might be too simplistic and it might have to require a higher order of understanding of its surroundings, so that the agents truly need to process the information from the environment.
 Therefore we will develop this approach further in order to explore these possibilities and apply it to more involved settings.